 The publicly available HDI data set is complete for all years (three variables at each year) and all countries so there is no need to consider any imputation procedure.
-Wolff et al. consider the effect of post hoc revisions of the measurements of the three HDI variables (life expectancy, literacy and GDP) and demonstrate appreciable randomness in HDI scores [45].
+Wolff et al.

+Fig. 4 Distribution of variable weights, from posterior replicates, by order of variable in questionnaire.
+The upper and lower 'whiskers' are the 75th and 25th percentiles of the posterior distribution consider the effect of post hoc revisions of the measurements of the three HDI variables (life expectancy, literacy and GDP) and demonstrate appreciable randomness in HDI scores (Wolff 2008).
 We consider our example of an HDI with error bars to be a complementary illustration.

 The HDI variables are rescaled versions of widely available life and income statistics over the 135 countries measured.
-For example: the life expectancy value X{life} is the ratio of the difference between a country's observed, i.e. estimated, life expectancy at a given year and a minimal value (set at 20 years) to a maximal such difference - 63 years: Japan's 83 years, observed in 2010, minus 20 [21].
+For example: the life expectancy value X{life} is the ratio of the difference between a country's observed, i.e. estimated, life expectancy at a given year and a minimal value (set at 20 years) to a maximal such difference-63 years: Japan's 83 years, observed in 2010, minus 20 (Human Development 2010).
 These choices are arbitrary and perhaps quite defensible; we do not address them as modeling issues here and focus on the rescaled and not the raw values.

-We operate on the log transformed data as represented in equation (7), which allows us to remain in our linear setup, and exponentiate for graphs and illustrations
+We operate on the log transformed data as represented in Eq.
+7, which allows us to remain in our linear setup, and exponentiate for graphs and illustrations

-4.1.1 PCA for Null weighting
+4.1.1 PCA for Null Weighting

-Again we want to consider a choice for \mathbf{c} driven by statistical methodology and we choose to initialize values under maximal variation across countries.
+Again we want to consider a choice for c driven by statistical methodology and we choose to initialize values under maximal variation across countries.
 Here the PCA program is to find the weighting assignment that maximizes variation across the 135 countries on three variables; the initialization weights we choose are the rescaled elements of the first eigenvector of the PCA decomposition.
-This yielded the initial weighting scheme in table 1 below.
+This yielded the initial weighting scheme in Table 1 below.